The 6 Tattoo Trends Blowing Up Your Instagram Feed in 2018

 Sicklinger declares this style—working directly over the top of existing tattoos—the biggest tattoo trend of the year.
 Oftentimes, people will request heavy black work and negative spaces that allow the old tattoos to show through in parts or working around existing tattoos.
 This is what distinguishes it from a traditional cover-up, which completely disguises an existing tattoo through the design and placement.

-“Blast overs can be black, heavy-line weight tattoos showcasing more traditional designs borrowed from American and Japanese styles, or become more of an overlay design,” says Sicklinger.
-“This trend has developed as an alternative to lasering, which is very expensive, painful, and still generally requires a coverup tattoo of the lasered area after the original tattoo has reached an appropriate lightness for the new design.”
+“Blast-overs can be black, heavy-line-weight tattoos showcasing more traditional designs borrowed from American and Japanese styles or become more of an overlay design,” says Sicklinger.
+“This trend has developed as an alternative to lasering, which is very expensive, painful and still generally requires a cover-up tattoo of the lasered area after the original tattoo has reached an appropriate lightness for the new design.”

 For the past few years, hand poke tattoos, which involve a sterilized needle being pushed into the skin by hand as opposed to a machine, have increased in popularity.
-In fact, Sicklinger says that now more than ever, artists are being given chairs in tattoo parlors which were previously reserved for those using only machines.
+In fact, Sicklinger says that now more than ever, artists are being given chairs in tattoo parlors that were previously reserved for those using only machines.

-The dominant hand poke style is definitely black and grey, although some artists are incorporating color into their designs as well.
-What attracts people to hand poke is the novelty factor.
-Whereas Western-style tattooing takes time to learn and is generally taught through apprenticeship, hand poked tattoos “have been the domain of traditional Japanese artists and many other non-Western cultures for hundreds of years and was often a skill and knowledge passed down generationally that required years of practice.”
+The dominant hand-poke style is definitely black and gray, although some artists are incorporating color into their designs as well.
+What attracts people to hand-poke is the novelty factor.
+Whereas Western-style tattooing takes time to learn and is generally taught through apprenticeship, hand-poked tattoos “have been the domain of traditional Japanese artists and many other non-Western cultures for hundreds of years and was often a skill and knowledge passed down generationally that required years of practice.”

 MORE: 25 Cute Teeny-Tiny Celebrity Tattoos to Copy

-Black and Grey Fine Lines
+Black and Gray Fine Lines

 Fine-line tattoos, often with floral or nature elements, are also becoming a regular request.
-This one allows anyone not looking to have large pieces or who want to be more discreet with their placement to choose something that still has a design aesthetic.
+This one allows anyone who doesn’t want large pieces or wants to be more discreet with their placement to choose something that still has a design aesthetic.

 According to Sicklinger, “the style appeals to many who may not necessarily be drawn to the heavier or more graphic look of other tattoo styles and like work with fine detail.”
 However, caution does need to be exercised on the artist’s end.
 They need to make sure that the design is large enough, lines aren’t too fine and there is enough negative space and contrast for the tattoo to hold up over time as skin lives and breathes.

 “What might look great when first done will not necessarily heal that way,” says Sicklinger.
-Plus, “parts of the design may fall out in the healing process and the design may either blend together over time or fade away completely.”
+Plus, “parts of the design may fall out in the healing process, and the design may either blend together over time or fade away completely.”

 Minimal Illustrations

-Smaller illustrations using only black ink and minimal shading (if any) are a frequent request of tattoo artists.
+Smaller illustrations using only black ink and minimal shading (if any) are a frequent request.
 The subject matter of this trend varies, but what makes it a trend is really the style itself.
-Sicklinger says they are often on the smaller side…with emphasis on lines and block shading to depict the subject matter.
+Sicklinger says they are often on the smaller side… with emphasis on lines and block shading to depict the subject matter.

 “I believe this trend is both an evolved development in the popularity of simple symbols the last few years as well as indicative of forms of visual communication that are developing through a greater use of technology with use of diagrams, emojis etc,” she says.
 “This new style allows people to be more individual with their ideas, yet still keep it simple and punchy.”